 - The cable car to Vogel is 10€ one way or 14€ for return ticket.
 More info here.

 - In Bohinj I stayed in Hotel Kristal and I can definitely recommend it!
 It’s located in the traditional house, the walls are full of art and the restaurant serves delicious food!
 It was probably the best place I’ve stayed in Slovenia!

 - You will eat the best lunch in the city in Martinov Hram.
-And for the best cheese go to this place.

 - Motorail runs between Most na Soci and Bohinjska Bistrica.
 All the info about timetable and prices can be found here.